Setting up snapshots of lookup fields

 For the field properties in the Advanced section, select the Snapshot checkbox, then choose the lookup field you want to preserve:

 Once you select a lookup field, an Initialize field for existing records checkbox appears.
-To update all the existing records in your application with a snapshot of the current value, select this checkbox, click Save, and then click OK to confirm that you want to overwrite the existing values in this field with the current values in the master record.
+To update all the existing records in your application with a snapshot of the current value, select this checkbox, click Save, and then click OK to confirm that you want to overwrite the existing values in this field with the current values in the parent record.

 Note: This initialize option is only available at the time you create the snapshot field.

 © 1999-2022 Quickbase, Inc. All rights reserved.
 Legal Notices.